aws/karpenter-provider-aws/website/content/en/preview/concepts/nodeclasses.md

 ```
 alias: bottlerocket@v1.20.4
 ```
-The Windows family does not support pinning, so only latest is supported.
+The Windows family does not support pinning, so only `latest` is supported.

 To select an AMI by name, use the `name` field in the selector term.
 To select an AMI by id, use the `id` field in the selector term.
-To select AMIs that are owned by `amazon` or the account that Karpenter is running in, use the `owner` field - you can use a combination of account aliases (e.g. `self` `amazon`, `your-aws-account-name`) and account IDs.
+To select AMIs that are not owned by `amazon` or the account that Karpenter is running in, use the `owner` field - you can use a combination of account aliases (e.g. `self` `amazon`, `your-aws-account-name`) and account IDs.

 If owner is not set for `name`, it defaults to `self,amazon`, preventing Karpenter from inadvertently selecting an AMI that is owned by a different account.
 Tags don't require an owner as tags can only be discovered by the user who created them.